 - Using Python, create a function that accepts one parameter: a string that is a sentence.
 This function should return True if the sentence has a word containing duplicate letters and False if not.

 Practice some more Advanced Python Coding Challenges here!

 Java Coding Challenges

-Here are a few sample Java coding challenge problems:
+Here are a few Java interview coding challenges:

 - Given a string S, return the “reversed” string.
 All letters will reverse their positions, and characters that are not a letter stay in the same place.

 - Create a Java program to reverse a string.
 Do not use the reverse method of Java's String class.

 - Write a phone number word decoder.
 Write a Java program that will accept a contact number with letters and convert it to a contact number with digits only.